$1.6 billion profit possible

 1.9 billion can be won in the American Powerball lottery.
 This is the highest lottery win of all time.
 Most recently, 40 draws ended without a winner.

-Washington, DC – A new record has been set in the US: The Powerball lottery jackpot has grown to $1.9 billion, making it the world’s largest grand prize in lottery history.
+Washington, DC – A new record has been set in the United States: the Powerball lottery jackpot has grown to $1.9 billion, making it the world’s largest grand prize in lottery history.
 The Powerball jackpot is now the “biggest lottery prize ever offered in the world,” the lottery operator said before the drawing last Saturday evening (November 5).
 However, no winner could be determined in this drawing either.

 Record lottery in the USA: 40 draws could not determine a winner